stereo3d/StereoscopicSubtitlePlugin/README.md

 ## Limitations and Disclaimer
 The present version is at an early development stage.
 Please verify the results carefully.
 VariableZ position is derived from the keyframed convergence.
 However, it is optional in the SMPTE specification.

+##
+Testing on cinema hardware is in progress.
+Any help will be sincerely appreciated.
+DCPoMatic from version 2.18.15 supports VariableZ in DCDCM subtitles authoring.
+Results were tested on DCPoMatic player and EasyDCP player.
+The two ignore the VariableZ parameter in playback.

 ## Installation